-The relay service provider has reported fully meeting all service levels in quarter 4, 2016-17.
+The relay service provider has reported fully meeting all service levels in quarter 1, 2017-18.

-The Department considers the performance of the relay service provider to be consistent with its obligations in the Relay Services Agreement.
+The Department considers the performance of the relay service provider to be consistent with its obligations under the Relay Services Agreement.

 Service level performance: outreach service provider